Final NFL Mock Draft (With Trades!)

 94. Buffalo Bills select-Hunter Long-TE-Boston College

 The Bills need to add another tight end to the roster and Hunter Long would certainly help Josh Allen when needing a safety valve.
-Long is reliable pass catcher and blocker and will likely win the starting job midseason.
+Long is a reliable pass catcher and blocker and will likely win the starting job midseason.

 95. Kansas City Selects-Pete Werner-LB-Ohio State University